influenzanet/study-service/docs/response_exporter.md

 ID 3 | date 4 | ... | *input value* |*date* | | *dropdown key* |...
 ... | ... | ... | ... | ... |... | ... |... |...

-#### 3.10.2 Cloze types in MCG and SCG Questions
+#### 3.10.2 Cloze types in Multiple Choice and Single Choice Group Questions

 **Definition:** Multiple "mixed" input types can also be used within single or multiple choice group questions.

-**Format:** The format in the response table is consistent to the respective question type: for SCG questions the first column contains the selected key, followed by one extra column for each cloze input option.
-In MCG questions each response option is represented by one column.
+**Format:** The format in the response table is consistent to the respective question type: for Single Choice Group (SCG) questions the first column contains the selected key, followed by one extra column for each cloze input option.
+In Multiple Choice Group (MCG) questions each response option is represented by one column.
 The entries are either `TRUE` or `FALSE` depending if the specific option is selected or not.
 For each cloze input field one extra column is added.

 **Column Name:**